BrandonW24/BrandonW24.github.io/projects/project1.md

 ## Overview
-My goal with the creation and development of this game is to scratch an itch of mine that a lot of other games can't quite reach!
-I love looter shooters, its one of my favorite genres.
+My goal with the creation and development of this game is to scratch an itch of mine that a lot of other games can't quite reach.
+I love looter shooters, its one of my favorite genres!
+I set out wanting to create a game that evokes the essence of Borderlands 1, and borrow a few concepts from Diablo 2 in how the player's stats and loot rolls operate.
+Prior to this game, I had worked fairly extensively on other PvE projects for Massive Loop those projects were The Cursed Graveyard, Impiety, and Skul'Ras.
+Each time I began a new fresh project
+I found that I would often learn and improve so much more than iterating directly ontop of an ongoing project.
+A goal of mine here is to learn more extensively how to craft gameplay systems that can be interlaced with multiplayer functionality.
+Where my previous PvE projects did have some minor elements of multiplayer capabilities, an explicit goal for this project was to create it in such a way with mutliplayer in mind.

+It is indeed quite a challenge to keep each and every data point synchronized between individual clients but I believe, with this game in particular, that I have designed a system that is more than capable of sustaining upwards of 6 co-op players against AI opponents.
 ---

 ## Image Gallery